Am I allowed to keep poultry and pigs if I live in an urban area?

 Yes.
 These must be confined to the owner’s property at all times.

-What do I do if I see cattle or horses wandering on a local road or state highway?
+What do I do if I see stock wandering on a local road?

 What age does my dog have to be before is it registered?